 Scheduled Ancient Monument, International Landmark, Oldest Tunnel in the Oldest Underground in the World

-The Brunel Museum is open 10:00 to 17:00 seven days a week, with late openings for special events.
+The Brunel Museum is open 12:00 to 16:00 Monday-Friday; and 10:00 to 17:00 on Saturdays & Sundays with late openings for special events.
 A small museum, but a big story drawing visitors locally and from all over the world.
 Below the trains still run through the Tunnel.
 The Museum gardens are always open…

 Brunel’s Last Project